CharlottePrimiceri/VP_Project/README.md

 We trained from start the orginal Pytorch Unet for 15 epochs and the result we got was not so distant from the target.

-An example from our result:
+An example from our predictions:

 ### Pytorch Unet 2 channels